sagemathinc/mutagen-open-source/README.md

 # Mutagen

+**MOTIVATION:** This fork of Mutagen contains only MIT-licensed and non-copyleft-licensed code unlike https://github.com/mutagen-io/mutagen  In particular, the binary releases are fully open source and also only include the minimal very popular targets.

+# Original Readme below

 Mutagen is a new kind of remote development tool that enables your existing local tools to work with code in remote environments like cloud servers and containers.
 It does this by providing high-performance real-time